 “Wife how about having something bong today like hot steamed rice and Ilish Macher Sorshe bata diye Jhal may be,” my beloved husband asked on a lezzy Sunday morning.

 I was planning to continue my weekend nap a bit more!
 I then asked “how about you cooking this time” the man replied, “how about me making the breakfast and coffee and you cook the over the top

 The pathetic man replied, “how about me making the breakfast and coffee and you cook the over the top Ilish Macher Sorshe bata diye Jhal because nobody can beat you with you macher jhal cooking skills!”
 “Shut up; there are my mother and mother in law you see” I replied but decided to cook the simple Sunday lunch and Mehebub started making the Egg Toast and Coffee for us!

 “Shut up; there are my mother who can cook far better than me, you see” I replied.
 However, I decided to cook the simple Sunday lunch and Mehebub started making the Egg Toast and Coffee for us!

-Now let me tell you, from my part it was the clever thing to do as it will take me hardly an hour to prepare the entire lunch as Ilish Macher Sorshe bata diye Jhal is a fuss-free famous Bengali style mustard based Hilsa Fish curry where you don’t even need to fry the fish! lucky me!
+Now let me tell you, from my part it was the clever thing to do.
+It took hardly an hour to prepare the entire lunch.
+Ilish Macher Sorshe bata diye Jhal is a fuss-free famous Bengali style mustard based Hilsa Fish curry where you don’t even need to fry the fish! lucky me!

 - Hilsa fish/ Ilish Mach: 5-7 pieces ( around 600 g)